How To Use Dynamic Text For Automation

 Use Cases

-• Reduce errors that occur when users manually input information that can instead be taken automatically from an existing field or location;
+• Reduce errors that occur when users manually input information that can be pulled automatically from an existing field or location

-• Auto-Steps (Fill Text and Select List Value step-types);
+• Auto-steps (Fill Text and Select List Value types)

 Was this article helpful?